c6o/docs/README.md

-# CodeZero Docs
+# Codezero Docs

-This documentation is published by CodeZero Technologies Inc. and covers all aspects of the CodeZero system.
+This documentation is published by Codezero Technologies Inc. and covers all aspects of the Codezero system.
 The documents are open to modification and is the basis for the [https://docs.codezero.io](https://docs.codezero.io) website.

 All modifications should be submitted via a pull request and are subject to review prior to publishing.